SR80-app/SR80-Manuals/user-manual.md

 Shop iPads (Front Counter, Tech Station, Admin) are not affected by this setting.
 It only applies to personal devices enrolled via the BYOD flow.

+#### Network Access — Shop WiFi Requirement

+Below the offline grace window, the **Network Access** section controls whether personal devices must be connected to the shop WiFi to use the app.

+- **Require shop WiFi for personal devices** — Off by default.
+When turned on, personal phones must be on the shop's WiFi network to use the app.
+Staff who leave the building (or disconnect from WiFi) get a **15-minute grace period** before the app shows a lock screen.
+Reconnecting to WiFi unlocks immediately.
+- **Shop router IP** — appears when the toggle is on.
+This is the local IP address of the shop's router (default `192.168.1.1` for Starlink).
+The app checks whether it can reach this address to verify the phone is on the shop network.
+You shouldn't need to change this unless your network setup changes.

+**Who's exempt:** employees with the **Unrestricted Access** capability toggle (set in Admin → Employees) can use the app from anywhere regardless of this setting.
+Shop iPads are also never affected — this only applies to personal devices.

+**Emergency bypass:** if the shop's network is acting up and you don't want every staff phone locked out at once, flip this toggle off.
+Everyone gets in immediately.
+Flip it back on when the network is stable.

+**Hurricane / outage scenario:** if the shop loses internet entirely (Starlink down, power out), the app falls back to offline mode for everyone — the WiFi check doesn't apply when there's no network at all.
+If Starlink is down but the router is still powered (running on generator), personal devices on the local WiFi still pass the check even without internet.

 ### Manage Lists

 Manage Lists is where you control the dropdown options used throughout the app.
 Accessible from Admin Settings → **Manage Lists** under the "Shop" section.